marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Island-of-Misfit-Toys/Bonus-Fishing-Mastery.md

 ![](../images/Bonus-Fishing-Mastery-part-4.png)

 When I got home I checked my computer to see that I only needed to catch one more fish.
 The only issue was that this fish was the Piscis Cybernectus Skodo, which only spawns in **one** teeny tiny spot on the map.
-So I downlaoded the heatmap for the Pisics Cybernectus Skodo and the minimap.
+So I downloaded the heatmap for the Pisics Cybernectus Skodo and the minimap.
 I then went to `imageonline.com` to overlay the minimap with the heatmap, seen here:

 ![](../images/Bonus-Fishing-Mastery-part-10.png)